 - Final Thoughts

-- The Line 6 PowerCab 112 is our top pick, as it features every utility possible in a guitar cabinet and connects seamlessly with your multi-effects pedal.
+- The Line 6 PowerCab 112 is our Top Pick, featuring every utility possible in a guitar cabinet while connecting seamlessly with your multi-effects pedal.

-- The HeadRush FRFR-108 is our budget pick.
-It’s one of the most affordable and practical speaker cabinets, and packs more features than you pay for.
+- The HeadRush FRFR-108 is our Budget Pick.
+It’s one of the most affordable and practical speaker cabinets and packs in more features than you pay for.

-- The Friedman ASC-12 is the go-to deluxe FRFR with an elegant vintage design and impeccable sound quality.
+- The Friedman ASC-12 is our KGR Editor’s Choice.
+A deluxe FRFR with an elegant vintage design and impeccable sound quality.

 Line 6 PowerCab 112 Plus Active Guitar Speaker – Our Top Pick

-Our top pick, the Line 6 PowerCab 112, is by far the most loved FRFR on the market right now.
-It not only accomplishes the essential functions of a flat response speaker but also has much more to offer.
+Our top pick, the Line 6 PowerCab 112 (full review here), is by far the most loved FRFR on the market today.
+It accomplishes the essential functions of a flat-response speaker and has much more to offer.

-As an FRFR speaker, we found that the PowerCab’s ‘Flat mode’ gave us the most precise representation of our modeled tone, much like a studio monitor but packed in a guitar cabinet.
-Aside from the Flat mode, the PowerCab features six different settings, each corresponding to the tone of a legendary speaker such as the Celestion Vintage 30.
+As an FRFR speaker, we found the PowerCab’s ‘Flat mode’ gave us the most precise representation of our modeled tone, much like a studio monitor packed into a guitar cabinet.
+Aside from the Flat mode, the PowerCab features six settings, each corresponding to the tone of a legendary speaker such as the Celestion Vintage 30.

-Aside from the sound design capabilities, we found the PowerCab’s design to be convenient – it’s well-suited for gigging and looks authentic.
-The cab weighs only 36 pounds and it was compact enough to fit in the back of our tiny car.
+Aside from the sound-design capabilities, we found the PowerCab’s design to be convenient.
+It’s well-suited for gigging and looks authentic.
+The cab weighs only 36 pounds, and it was compact enough to fit in the smallest car in the team (Simon’s).